mendhak/mendhak.github.io/_posts/2019-12-03-nextdns-with-nordvpn.md

 ## NordVPN's custom DNS

 Now we're complicated.
 The NordVPN app allows setting an IP address for a DNS server that it will use when making requests.
-Get this from the settings screen on NextDNS, and add it to the NordVPN setting.
+Get this from the settings screen on NextDNS, and add it to the NordVPN setting, `Custom DNS`.
+Since you're connecting to a restricted WiFi, be sure to also select `Use TCP` - this makes NordVPN connect over port 443 to its servers.

 {% include gallery id="gallery4"  caption="DNS in the NordVPN app" %}

  However, observe that the NextDNS IP address is actually common to many of its users.
-NextDNS needs a way to identify your requests to that IP, among the thousands of other people using the same IP.
-You can connect to the VPN, then browse to the NextDNS page and press the "Link IP" button.
+NextDNS needs some way of identifying your requests to that IP, among the thousands of other people using the same IP.
+Connect to the VPN, then browse to the NextDNS configuratino page and press the `Link IP` button.
 It will then detect the IP you're connecting from (the NordVPN server)  and from then on any requests from your device will make use of your NextDNS configurations.

- But pressing the "Link IP" button is not a maintainable solution;  NextDNS provides a convenience URL that you can request - it will detect the IP and set the linked IP address on your behalf.
+ But pressing the "Link IP" button is not a maintainable solution and is easy to forget; in the screenshot above, NextDNS provides a convenience URL that you can call - it will detect the IP you called from, and set the linked IP address on your behalf.
+In the example above, this is `https://link-ip.nextdns.io/924d45/0d927fe242bee36c`

  We need a way of invoking that URL on a regular basis.
 Specifically, we need a way of invoking that URL whenever we connect to a VPN.